A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: A Formal Framework for Fatigue Detection

-where $S(X_{W_i})$ denotes the truncated signature of the normalised path in window $W_i$.
-We chose the Euclidean distance for its computational efficiency and empirical effectiveness, though other metrics such as the signature kernel distance could be explored in future work.
-Under the null hypothesis, we expect this distance to be small, reflecting the random variation of a single, consistent process.
-Under the alternative hypothesis, we expect the distance to be large, reflecting a genuine change in the underlying dynamics of the path.
-A sufficiently large value of this test statistic leads us to reject the null hypothesis and declare the presence of a change point at the boundary between $W_1$ and $W_2$.
+where $S(\widetilde{X}^{(i)})$ denotes the truncated signature of the transformed path in window $W_i$.
+This notation is important because signatures are not invariant to arbitrary coordinate scaling; the reported detector compares within-window relative shape rather than raw metric levels.
+We chose the Euclidean distance for its computational simplicity, though other metrics such as the signature kernel distance could be explored in future work.
+This score is a heuristic dissimilarity measure rather than a level-controlled statistical test: no null distribution or false-alarm level is claimed for the threshold used below.
+A sufficiently large value of $D(\tau)$ is treated as a candidate change point at the boundary between $W_1$ and $W_2$.